JS 2 is a research preview of an open source compiler focused on compiling JavaScript to WebAssembly ahead of time, developed at Loopdive.

 Proxy / Reflect Object behavior interception and reflection

-new Proxy(target, handler); // not supported
+new Proxy(t, handler); // trap dispatch not yet

 host Promise .then / .catch / .finally Promise chaining and error handling

-promise.then(v => v + 1); // not yet
+Promise.resolve(1).then(v => v + 1); // callbacks need host microtasks

 ES2017